sencha/SenchaTestDemo/walkthrough/Workspace/Readme.md

 # Sencha Test - Workspace Demo Walkthrough

-The test runs for the Workspace sub-project illustrates several common workflows when running tests using Sencha Test.
+The test runs for the Workspace sub-project illustrate several common situations when running tests using Sencha Test.

 ## Test Run #1